logisky/LogiSheets/crates/controller/README.md

 - `Cell Id Manager` assigns Cell Id for every cell.
 Cell Id identifies a cell even this cell is removed.
-Cell Id is different from the cell position which would be changed when inserting or removing some cells.
+Cell Id is different from the cell position which would be changed after inserting or removing some rows or columns.
 You may find that we also use **Sheetid** to identify a worksheet, and use **NameId** to identify a name.
 That's because in a spreadsheet application, almost everything can be renamed or moved.
 Id Manager is